abelcabezaroman/definitive-image-comparison-slider/README.md

 | rotate | Rotate the image container (not too useful but it's a beatiful effect.
 String of rotate CSS rule)  |`'45deg'`|

+## Updating

+I am going to update the library constalty during this week...sooo ¡¡Wait for improvements!!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.